anderturrezhf/tesing-dagger-and-clean-architecture/README.md

 2 Architecture is based on Uncle Bob's Clean Architecture and uses Dagger as dependency injection framework.
 RxJava is not used at the moment but it may come soon (dependencies are added)

+3. We have to work always with interfaces, not with the object directly in order to preserve the architecture correct.
+That's why on Dagger the return type is always the interface

+4. Annotations go above only if they are used on a method.
+For variables or fields, they go immediately before they are declared